jqiao26/block-crawler/README.md

 - I added the converted ether value directly to the Transaction table so that conversion was not necessary afterwards
 - Assumed date ranges to be processed in UTC, as standard
+- There were a lot of columns in the `transactions` table that were not used in either part 1 and part 2.
+This was kept in the db and assumed to be used in possible future parts.

 NOTE: The `result.txt` file contains the resulting block number and the total volume from Part 2